The TradingView integration

-How do I trade Saxo instruments through TradingView?
+How do I trade Saxo Markets instruments through TradingView?

-Step 1: Make sure you select a Saxo instrument
+Step 1: Make sure you select a Saxo Markets instrument

 TradingView supports many different instruments and brokers.
-If you are already connected to your Saxo account, the search box in the top left of the TradingView window should automatically filter for Saxo FX crosses (see the picture below).
-You cannot trade FX crosses offered by other brokers through Saxo, so make sure you pick the right instrument!
+If you are already connected to your Saxo Markets account, the search box in the top left of the TradingView window should automatically filter for Saxo Markets instruments (see the picture below).
+You cannot trade instruments offered by other brokers through Saxo Markets, so make sure you pick the right instrument!